Xilinx/Vitis_Libraries/motor_control/docs/src/benchmark/FOC_sensor.rst

    SIM_FOC_F:********************************************************************************************************************************
    ...

-MOD_MANUAL_TORQUE_FLUX_FIXED_SPEED is a MANUAL mode for an expert, at motor start in order to get the encoder in initial calibration and alignment prior to starting a closed loop control function.
+MOD_MANUAL_TORQUE_FLUX_FIXED_SPEED is a MANUAL mode for an expert, at motor start to get the encoder in initial calibration and alignment prior to starting a closed loop control function.
-So we simulate this mode after STOP mode.
-If Fixperiod_args in AXI-lite is set to 1, it will be a fixed step size in every clk/(Fixperiod_args + 1).
+So, simulate this mode after STOP mode.
+If Fixperiod_args in AXI-lite is set to 1, it is a fixed step size in every clk/(Fixperiod_args + 1).

 After the conversion,

-When clk equal 100M, Fixperiod_args is 1, Theriotical RPM will be 600000.
+When clk equal 100M, Fixperiod_args is 1, Theoretical RPM is 600000.

-When clk equal 100M, Fixperiod_args is 3999, Theriotical RPM will be 300.
+When clk equal 100M, Fixperiod_args is 3999, Theoretical RPM is 300.

 (II = 5, interval cycle = (FixedPeriod+1)*II), RPM = 60/(interval cycle/freq*CPR))

-Note: Test summary all the result of 8 modes on the file flow.
+..
+Note:: Test summary all the result of eight modes on the file flow.

 .. code-block:: bash